 You can use the logging clause to put the tablespace into FORCE LOGGING mode.
 Oracle Database will log all changes to all objects in the tablespace except changes to temporary segments, overriding any NOLOGGING setting for individual objects.
 The database must be open and in read write mode.

 This setting does not exclude the NOLOGGING value.
-You can specify both FORCE LOGGING and NOLOGGING with that clause, for objects subsequently created in the tablespace, but this default value is in effect for as long as the tablespace or the database is in FORCE LOGGING mode.
+You can specify both FORCE LOGGING and NOLOGGING with that clause for objects subsequently created in the tablespace, but this default value is in effect for as long as the tablespace or the database is in FORCE LOGGING mode.
 If you subsequently take the tablespace out of FORCE LOGGING mode, then the NOLOGGING default is once again enforced.

-What is FORCE LOGGING and how can it impact the use of the NOLOGGING option in an Oracle database.
+What is FORCE LOGGING?
+How can it impact the use of the NOLOGGING option in an Oracle database?
 The FORCE LOGGING option can be set at database creation or later using the alter database command for the hole database or on tablespace level.

-To set FORCE LOGGING it can be done during the database creation, by issuing a database create CREATE DATABASE FORCE LOGGING with the option.
+To set FORCE LOGGING it can be done during the database creation, by issuing a database CREATE DATABASE FORCE LOGGING with the option.

 To enable FORCE LOGGING after the database is created, use the following command: